Non-Affine Displacements Below Jamming under Athermal Quasi-Static Compression: Summary and discussions

 From a practical point of view, the AQC has several advantages over other dynamical methods such as implying shear to characterize the criticality below jamming.
 First of all, our method is much efficient, as we do not need to wait that the system reaches the steady state.
-Furthermore, the method allows us to reduce the fitting parameters because the jamming transition point is determined during the procedure.
-Therefore, we believe that the AQC facilitates the investigation of the criticality below jamming for frictionless spherical particles, and hopefully for other models such as frictional particles and non-spherical particles.
+Furthermore, the method allows us to reduce the fitting parameters because the jamming transition point $\varphi_J$ is determined during the procedure.
+Therefore, we believe that the AQC facilitates the investigation of the criticality below jamming for frictionless spherical particles, and hopefully for other models such as non-spherical particles and frictional particles.
+For frictional particles, it is reported that the waiting time and its distribution show the power-law behaviors near the (shear) jamming transition point~\cite{pastore2011flow,srivastava2019}.
+It is an interesting future work to see if such critical behaviors of the dynamical quantities appear under the AQC protocol.

+The mean-field theory predicts that the correlated volume has the fractal dimension $d_f=2$, irrespective of the spatial dimension $d$~\cite{yan2016variational,during2016}.
+If this is the case, the similar argument above Eq.~(\ref{005239_8Aug20}) leads to